tguillot/TodoApp/README.md

 To run in local:
 - Download all files into local keeping the same folder structure
-- If you don't have it already, download and install node js: https://nodejs.org/en/download/ (npm will install aswell automatically)
+- If you don't have it already, download and install node js: https://nodejs.org/en/download/ (npm will install as well automatically)
 - Run in the terminal `npm install --save react-redux`
 - In the terminal, in the todo app folder run `npm start`
 - with a browser open the ip address where the app is runing